mdymen85/appbuilding/README.md

 # appbuilding
-Software that allows to control a building population
+Software that allows to control a building population using DDD.
+Im still working on it